Journey Together: Plot

 Two RAF aircrew cadets, David Wilton and John Aynesworth, become friends.
 A friendly rivalry develops between the two when they both enter pilot training and it ends in a bet over who will become the better pilot.
-They pass their initial training and are sent to the United States for more advanced instruction.
+They pass their initial training and are sent to the British Flying Training School, at Falcon Field in Mesa, Arizona in the United States for more advanced instruction.
 Once there, it becomes clear that Wilton, while he is otherwise a good pilot, cannot land a plane properly.
 Wilton is devastated and the feeling worsens when he sees that Aynesworth is a natural pilot.
 While Aynesworth proceeds with his pilot's training, Wilton is sent to Canada to be trained as a navigator instead.

 Wilton turns out to be a good navigator but he shows no enthusiasm for his training.
 Then, on a practice flight, the pilot, who is also one of the instructors and is aware of his attitude, secretly simulates an emergency situation to show Wilton the importance of the role of the navigator.
 After graduating, Wilton is posted to a squadron in Britain but his reputation has followed him.
 Eventually, he replaces an injured navigator on Aynesworth's flight crew on a bombing operation but their welcome is lukewarm.
 As they complete the bombing mission, the plane is hit and begins to lose fuel; when they have to ditch in the North Sea, Wilton must demonstrate everything he has learned and quickly communicate their position to base.
 It turns out that he has perfectly calculated their position and the rescue plane easily finds them.
 The crew decide they would like to keep him.